MELLOW TEA COMPANY BRAND + PACKAGE DESIGN (2015)

 WHAT IS BEAUTY?
 (2017)

-A personal project, What Is Beauty? delves into the intimacy behind negative body image, its social history, and its personal history for each participant/model.
+This What Is Beauty? project delves into the intimacy behind negative body image, its social history, and its personal history for each participant/model.
 I began by researching the subject matter and proceeded to recruit participants who modeled for me, highlighting their own personal insecurities on camera.
 I then combined experimental, physical typography with the raw and exposing photographs to create a set of prints and a takeaway brochure that emphasize the pain, beauty, and intimate nature of body image.

 CYNICISM COOKIES (2017)